mnemonic-bit/BTRCP/README.md

 BTRCP is a backup script that can be used to copy files and folders facilitating the BTRFS file system as a target storage.
 Its main features are

-* BTRFS support of the target storage device
+* facilitates BTRFS on the target storage device by creating snapshots for each backup.
+This is well suited for hourly backups.
 * uses rsync to copy the actual data
 * can create TAR archives instead of writing the backup to a file system
 * supports SSH for remote backups